TheMntnKing/ai-mafia-league/docs/05_context_management.md

 | All older rounds | Compressed summary only | Players should have processed into beliefs already |

 **Compressed summary includes:** deaths, major accusations, vote outcomes, role claims.
+No hard cap on the number of extracted accusations or claims.

 See [schemas.py](schemas.py) for `DayRoundTranscript` and `CompressedRoundSummary`.